Lambda Calculus

 NOT = λx.
 IF x FALSE TRUE

-And now we can evaluate logical expressions with beta reduction:
+And now we can evaluate logical expressions with beta reductionSubstituting the arguments of a function application into the function body. :

 NOT TRUE